kwantlen/scenarios/frank.rst

 focused on regional efficiency and autonomy.
 In Canada, individual provinces control their natural resources and corporate practices.
 The water wars continue but are contained regionally.
-Global warming has brought more drought, but also a greater focus on regional solutions.
+Global warming has brought more drought, but also a greater focus on local solutions.
 Health care and educational services are also regionally focused and are delivered through governments working with corporate partners.
 Students integrate their educational activities with their economic contributions.
 Employment is almost universally